rzh90/budget-broadway/README.md

 - Watch lists

 ## Lessons learned
-Best practices for creating a frontend application with Next.js.
+Best practices for creating an application with Next.js.